alvarohqr/Sunny/README.md

-# A LoRaWAN air quality and meteorological monitoring system based on a MSP430FR5529LP Texas Instruments launch pad.
+# A LoRaWAN Air Quality and Meteorological monitoring system based on a MSP430FR5529LP Texas Instruments launchpad.